system76/docs/content/unexpected-reboots.md

 **High Temperatures**

-If the system temperatures are abnormally high, the fans may need replaced, and/or the thermal compound may need reapplied to the CPU and GPU cores.
+If the system temperatures are abnormally high, the fans may need replaced, and/or the thermal compound may need re-applied to the CPU and GPU cores.

-Specific instruction for working on your hardware model can be found here: [LINK]
+Specific instructions for working on your hardware model can be found here: [LINK]

 Quotes for replacement fans and thermal paste can be generated on open support tickets.
 To open a support ticket, visit: [LINK]

+### Drive Issues

+1. NVME. vs. M2.
+SATA or 2.5" SATA.
+2. Drive power consumption.
+3. Drive port issues.
+4. Mainboard and drive interactions.

+## Laptop Specific Troubleshooting

+There are several reasons why a laptop may spontanously reboot.
+Typically it has to do with a thermal or power delivery issue, but it can also be caused by faults in the memory modules or errors with the drive.
+RAM and disk problems are more likely to cause a spontaneous reboot.
+Thermals or power delivery-issues are more likely to cause spontaneous shut-offs.

 ### Power Delivery